-Output Measure Rationale 2013/14 actual 2014/15 estimate 2015/16 target 2016/17 target 1.1 Combined Percentage of funding decisions supported by evidence and made using PHARMAC's decision-making approach.
+Impact Output Measure Rationale 2014/15 actual 2015/16 estimate 2016/17 target 2017/18 target Access 1.1 Combined Percentage of funding decisions supported by evidence and made using PHARMAC's decision-making approach.
 High-quality decision making needs to be informed by evidence.
 Confidence in our decision making requires us to follow the same approach consistently.
-Achieved.
-All PHARMAC funding decision papers (to PHARMAC Board or Chief Executive) discuss how the decision aligns with the nine decision criteria.
-We estimate that all funding decisions will be supported by evidence and made using PHARMAC's nine decision criteria.
-All funding decisions are supported by evidence and made using PHARMAC's decisionmaking approach.
-All funding decisions are supported by evidence and made using PHARMAC's decisionmaking approach.
-Pharma- ceuticals decisions Percentage of decisions on line items (excluding bids held open while awaiting Medsafe registration) made within six months of the tender closing.
+All funding decisions were supported by evidence and made using PHARMAC's decision-making approach.
+All funding decisions will be supported by evidence and made using PHARMAC's decision- making approach.
+All funding decisions will be supported by evidence and made using PHARMAC's decision- making approach.
+All funding decisions will be supported by evidence and made using PHARMAC's decision- making approach.
+Economic and system Economic and Pharma-ceuticals Percentage of decisions on line items (excluding bids held open while awaiting Medsafe registration) made within six months of the tender closing.
 Ensuring tender decisions are made in a timely way is important for good sector relationships and to provide certainty to potential suppliers.
-Achieved.
-Decisions on 95% of line items made (excluding bids held open while awaiting Medsafe registration) within five months of tender closing.
+100% of line items (excluding bids held open while awaiting Medsafe registration) were completed by end of June 2015.
 Decisions on more than 90% of line items (excluding bids held open while awaiting Medsafe registration) will be made within six months of the tender closing.
 Decisions on more than 90% of line items (excluding bids held open while awaiting Medsafe registration) will be made within six months of the tender closing.
 Decisions on more than 90% of line items (excluding bids held open while awaiting Medsafe registration) will be made within six months of the tender closing.
-1.2 Other pharma- ceutical decisions (including hospital medicines and medical Savings returned to the health sector.
+Access Economic and system 1.2 Other pharmaceutical decisions (including hospital medicines and medical devices) Savings returned to the health sector.
 Returning savings to the health sector demonstrates the value PHARMAC adds as part of the health system.
 The savings we make for DHBs enable money to be redirected to other activity.
 Savings where there is no fixed budget are not readily forecast.
-Gross savings to DHBs \$32.77 m (includes hospital medicines savings \$3.65 m, haemophilia treatments \$28 m, and hospital medical devices \$1.12 m) Net savings to DHBs before PHARMAC's costs \$32.17 m (includes \$0.6 m new investment in hospital medicines) Net savings to DHBs after PHARMAC's costs \$26.52 m (includes \$0.6 m new investment in hospital medicines, contribution to PHARMAC's operational cost for hospital medical devices establishment work \$5.65 m) 5 year net value of 2014/15 hospital medicines and medical devices decisions exceeds \$78m.
-Hospital medical devices gross savings 5 year NPV exceeds \$4.74m target.
-Cumulative five year value to Vote Health at 30 June 2016 exceeds cumulative five year value of additional baseline contribution to PHARMAC's operations.
-Cumulative five year value to Vote Health at 30 June 2017 exceeds cumulative five year value of additional baseline contribution to PHARMAC's operations.
+Cumulative five year value to Vote Health at 30 June 2015 exceeded cumulative five year value of additional baseline contribution to PHARMAC's operations.
+Cumulative five year value to Vote Health at 30 June 2016 will exceed cumulative five year value of additional baseline contribution to PHARMAC's operations.
+Cumulative five year value to Vote Health at 30 June 2017 will exceed cumulative five year value of additional baseline contribution to PHARMAC's operations.
+Cumulative five year value to Vote Health at 30 June 2018 will exceed cumulative five year value of additional baseline contribution to PHARMAC's operations.